COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks

 \begin{IEEEImpStatement} The emergence of large-scale deep learning models outperforms traditional systems in solving many real-life problems.
 Its success sometimes even beats human-level performance in several tasks.
 However, the main bottleneck is still the rise in computational cost.
 To minimize this, the researcher started looking for small-scale alternatives for large-scale models.
-One important direction is model compression which aims to prune the existing deep model without compromising performance.
-Existing approaches in this line of investigation perform interactive pruning of the same model in several pruning rounds.
+One important direction is model pruning, which aims to prune the existing deep model without compromising performance.
+Existing approaches in this line of investigation perform iterative pruning of the same model in several pruning rounds.
 In this paper, we propose a novel idea to minimize the number of pruning rounds while keeping the unpruned model's accuracy.
-In this way, our method becomes environment- and resource-friendly.
+In other words, by utilizing our COLT algorithm, models can be pruned quicker, reducing the carbon footprint and making our algorithm more environment-friendly.
 Moreover, aligning with the literature, we demonstrate that the pruned subnetwork computed using one dataset can be used for different datasets without any dataset-specific pruning.
 It will help to build a pruned sub-network for a new domain quickly.
 This study will open up a new research prospect in finding a new pruning strategy for convolutional neural networks. \end{IEEEImpStatement}